Lankudai/lankudai-1st-phase-assesment-simplilearn-/README.md

 # SETUP:
  RUN THIS JAVA PROJECT
- MAIN(), method can be found undere Src
+ MAIN(), method can be found undere folder Src - LockedMe.java